kostinivan/gk_elementary_git/part1_git_overview.md

 apply only specified commits and changes

 `git cherry-pick <commit-hash>` - amazing thing

+## get info
+* `git status` - will show state of local copy - current branch, last commit, tracked and untracked files with all unstaged changes.
+* `git log` - will show history of changes

 ## navigate through versions
 * `git rebase` - will move the HEAD to specified commit.